 Your SOPHI certification is recognized by the State of Oregon for its state licensing requirements also.

 Have more questions?
-Be sure to read our FAQ, or call us, we love to talk about home inspection careers.Structural Pest License Study Materials for Washington State
+Be sure to read our FAQ, or call us, we love to talk about home inspection careers.What are the opportunities for a licensed home inspector?

 Washington State University Structural Pest Bulletins